 A large section of Reds supporters were left bemused when Liverpool chose not to replace Coutinho in January.
 However, the squad have emphatically answered Klopp’s message, reaching the Champions League final without a player most regarded as being key to the Reds’ success this season.

-The German’s side also sealed their place in the top four of the Premier League with a 4-0 win over Brighton & Hove Albion on the final day of the season, securing Champions League football for the second consecutive season.
+The German’s side also sealed their place in the top four of the Premier League with a 4-0 win over Brighton and Hove Albion on the final day of the season, securing Champions League football for the second consecutive season.

 Klopp and his scouting team will now go about deciding how to spend the money received from Coutinho’s departure four months ago, with a number of options linked, including Nabil Fekir and Christian Pulisic.